 It will be able to cap and flow wells in up to 10,000 feet — as compared to 8,000 feet currently.
 And it will be able to contain up to 100,000 barrels of liquid per day — as compared to 60,000 barrels per day currently.

-When will the expanded containment system be available for use?The expanded containment system is scheduled for delivery starting in 2013.
-Engineering and procurement are well advanced and fabrication is under way on all key components.
+When will the expanded containment system be available for use?The expanded containment system began delivery in 2013 and is expected to be available in 2014.
+Fabrication is under way on all key components.

 How many member companies make up MWCC?Today, MWCC has grown to 10 member companies whom together have built a strong foundation, a comprehensive organization and a leading deepwater well containment system that is made up of proven equipment and ready to go at all times.

-The companies have a long and active history of drilling in the Gulf and represent 70 percent of the wells drilled in the U.S. Gulf of Mexico between 2007 and 2009.
+The companies have a long and active history of drilling in the Gulf and operate 70 percent of the wells drilled in the U.S. Gulf of Mexico.
 Membership remains open to all operators in the U.S. Gulf of Mexico.